Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Geoneutrino signal and backgrounds

 \subsection{Earth model}

-Crust 1.0 is a global crustal model that provides a detailed 3D representation of the Earth's crust~\cite{CRUST1.0_2013}.
+The Crust 1.0 is a global crustal model, which provides a detailed 3D representation of the Earth's crust~\cite{CRUST1.0_2013}.
 The model is structured as a $1^\circ \times 1^\circ$ grid in latitude and longitude, covering the entire globe.
-At each grid, the crust is divided into 9 geological layers, including: ice, water, upper-, middle-, lower- sediments, and upper-, middle-, lower- crust.
-For each layer at every grid cell, Crust 1.0 provides key parameters including depth of boundaries, density, and crustal type.
+At each grid cell, the crust is divided into 9 geological layers: ice, water, upper, middle, and lower sediments, and upper, middle, and lower crust.
+For each layer in every grid cell, Crust 1.0 provides key parameters, including boundary depths, density, and crustal type.
 Because of the relatively high concentration of the radioactive elements in the crust and their proximity to the detector, crust-originated neutrinos account for approximately 70\% of all geoneutrino signals.
 Beneath the crust lie the continental lithospheric mantle (CLM), depleted mantle (DM), and enriched mantle (EM).
-There is still no precise measurement of the element components in the mantle, and we applied a typical model as in Ref.~\cite{Huang_2013}.
-The abundance of U, Th, and K is assumed to be uniform in a layer and the same in the same type of layers.
-The abundance is obtained in Ref.~\cite{Sramek_2016} with a medium-Q BSE assumption.
+The density and boundary positions of the CLM, DM, and EM are assumed to take the values from Ref.~\cite{Huang_2013}.
+Fig.~\ref{fig:SchematicDigram} shows three schematic profiles along the longitudinal-elevation plane.
+Panel (b) shows the profile at the latitude and longitude of the CJPL.
+Panels (a) and (c) are for $2^\circ$ north and south of the CJPL, respectively.
+The thick crust of the Tibet area is visible.

-Fig.~\ref{fig:SchematicDigram} shows a schematic diagram of the cross-section along the longitudinal-elevation plane.
-The middle figure is the expanded diagram at the latitude and longitude where the CJPL is located.
-The upper and lower plots are for $2^\circ$ north and south of the CJPL, respectively.
+While the above model defines the geometric and physical structural features of the crust and mantle, the radioactive element abundances are determined based on a medium-Q assumption for the Bulk Silicate Earth~\cite{Sramek_2016}.
+The abundances of U, Th, and K are assumed to be uniform in a layer.